astromechza/score-flyio/README.md

 ## State storage

 All state including secret values from resource provisioners, are stored in the local `.score-flyio/state.yaml` file.
 When deploying as part of a CI pipeline, this file is vital to keep safe and control access to.
 This is similar to a Terraform or OpenTofu state file stored locally.
 This file should be maintained per deployment environment.
-Since it may contain unique ids and passwords that cannot be retrieved once lost.
+Since it may contain unique ids and random data that cannot be retrieved once lost.

 Some recommended methods of storing this file: